 In recent years, Riley has made three extended trips to New York City.
 Here, he studied with Seamus Blake, Chris Cheek, Rich Perry and Joel Frahm and recorded his original material at Tedesco Studios, as well as performing in Washington DC.

-In the last few years Riley has been a part of two co-lead projects who have both self-released an album and toured extensively:
+In the last few years Riley has been a part of three co-lead projects who have both self-released an album and toured extensively:

-Family Band is a chordless trumpet and tenor quartet brought together by a love for late 60’s free Jazz in the vein of Ornette Coleman, Dewey Redman, Don Cherry and John Coltrane, but their music has evolved into its own beast, with spoken word and political themes woven in.
+Family Band is a chordless trumpet and tenor quartet brought together by a love for late 60’s free Jazz in the vein of Ornette Coleman, Dewey Redman, Don Cherry and John Coltrane, but their music has evolved into something a lot more eclectic, with spoken word and political themes woven in.
 They self-released Board of Origin in 2018 and embarked on a month long UK tour.
+In 2019 they were chosen to represent the UK at 12 Points Festival, where they performed in at Bimhuis in Amsterdam.
+They recorded a new album in 2019 which will be released soon.

 Riley also leads his own quartet and gigs regularly in London, throughout the UK and Europe.
-He performed.as a featured soloist at Bergamo Jazz Festival in Italy and has toured throughout Ireland, Germany, Poland and Ischia, an island off the coast of Italy, as well as all the most prestigious festivals in the UK including Manchester Jazz Festival, Edinburgh Jazz Festival and London Jazz Festival.
+He performed.as a featured soloist at Bergamo Jazz Festival in Italy 12 Points Festival in Amsterdam and has toured throughout Ireland, Germany, Switzerland, Poland and Ischia, an island off the coast of Italy, as well as all the most prestigious festivals in the UK including Manchester Jazz Festival, Edinburgh Jazz Festival and London Jazz Festival.
 In March 2019 Riley did a week long tour of France under his name with French pianist Fabrice Tarel.
-This was such a success that he is going again in August for more concerts and to record a video, and in October for a further week-long tour.
-They are planning to record the project in the near future.
+This was such a success that they have made this a regular occurance.

 Jon Newey, Jazzwise Editor